Macrotia - Large Ears & Lobes

 Large Ear Lobes

 Reduction of the size of large ear lobes is a common request.
-Normal ear lobes do not contain cartilage, and it is possible to remove a part to make them significantly smaller.
+Normal ear lobes are mostly fleshy, with only a small cartilage component and it is possible to make them significantly smaller.
+Old, badly sited piercings can be removed at the same time.

-Normal sized ear lobes which stick out from the rest of the ear can also be addressed with a modified version of this technique, and unlike the main part of the ear, the size and the position of the lobes can be corrected in one procedure.
+Normal-sized ear lobes which stick out from the rest of the ear can also be corrected with a modified version of this technique.
+Stick-out earlobes can be set back and made smaller in a single procedure.